NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

          \- **Supply duct area**: 0.27 * ConditionedFloorAreaServed

-         \- **Return duct area**: (if Number of Returns < 6, 0.05 * Number of Returns, 0.25 otherwise) * ConditionedFloorAreaServed
+         \- **Return duct area**: (if NumberofReturnRegisters < 6, 0.05 * NumberofReturnRegisters, 0.25 otherwise) * ConditionedFloorAreaServed

-         If FractionDuctArea is provided, each duct surface area will be FractionDuctArea times duct area.
+         where each duct surface area will be FractionDuctArea multiplied by supply, or return, duct area.

 .. _hvac_distribution_hydronic: